 The Company has only one class of equity shares having a par value of ₹ 10 per share.
 Each shareholder is eligible for one vote per share held.
-In case any dividend is proposed by the Board of Directors the same is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in the case of interim dividend.
-There are no bonus shares/share issued for consideration other than cash and share bought back during immediately preceding four years.
+In case any dividend is proposed by the Board of Directors the same is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in the case of Interim Dividend.

+There are no bonus shares/share issued for consideration other thean cash and share bouht back during the period of 1 years immediately preeceding one years.